-The Jack Pine Trail is located in the Stony Swamp sector, the largest wooded area in the Greenbelt.
-It is divided in three loops: a short (0.7 km), a medium (1.7 km) and a long (2.3 km) one.
-The variation in habitats in Stony Swamp supports a wide variety of plant life.
+The Jack Pine Trail is located in the Stony Swamp sector, the largest wooded area in Canada’s Capital Greenbelt.
+It is a central point for many trails in Stony Swamp, making each visit a new adventure.

 Plant and wildlife observation

-- The wide diversity of habitats supports many different bird species and over 560 native plant species.
+The wide diversity of habitats supports many different bird species and over 560 native plant species.

 - The wetlands seen from Trail 26 are a nesting site for great egrets.